 I remember Frittoli telling me once about how wrenching this role was for her.
 At the time of this performance, the soprano’s daughter Ariana was around the same age as Sister Angelica’s dead, illegitimate son.
-The idea of first having to give up her child and then losing that child to death was utterly devasting to the singer.
+The idea of first having to give up her child and then losing that child to death was utterly devastating to the singer.
 (Just watch as her anguish mounts in these final minutes of the opera; you actually begin to fear for her sanity.)

 It might sound like an overstatement, but personal connections like this make all the difference, both for a performer and for the audience that senses the artist’s deep commitment.
 And that kind of connection comes at a real price.
-Imagine singing such a role—and emerging emotionally devasted from the experience—only to find yourself hustled off to the Green Room to greet well-wishers.
+Imagine singing such a role—and emerging emotionally devastated from the experience—only to find yourself hustled off to the Green Room to greet well-wishers.
 That kind of artistic whiplash creates its own terrible type of dissonance.